Capital

 Employees in Switzerland usually get paid once a month with payments being issued at the end of each month.
 For most employees, the pay date is the 25th of the month.

 Although there is no national minimum wage in Switzerland, some cantons have introduced regional minimum wages.
-As of 2022, the existing minimum wage rates in Switzerland are set as follows:
+The existing minimum wage rates in Switzerland are set as follows (last review February 2023):

 During an employee’s first year, employers are typically obligated to provide sick pay for a period of up to three weeks.
 It is common for employers to take out sickness benefits insurance to cover payments to sick employees.
 Afterwards, sick leave length is subject to cantonal regulations.
 It is common practice to request a medical certificate from employees whose sickness-related absence from work exceeds three days.